Please enable JavaScript to ensure auto alt text generation works properly

 If you relied on Indeed's built-in one-way interview, here's what to prioritize in an external tool:

-- Candidate experience that protects completion.
+• Candidate experience that protects completion.
 Mobile-first, browser-based, no app or account required.
 Clear instructions and time estimates before recording starts.
 If candidates can't start within a minute of clicking the link, your completion rate will suffer.

-- Structured evaluation, not just a video folder.
-Consistent questions, built-in rubrics, and transcripts so you're comparing candidates on the same criteria — not just watching videos and going with your gut.
+• Structured evaluation, not just a video folder.
+Consistent questions, built-in rubrics, and transcripts so you're comparing candidates on the same criteria, not just watching videos and going with your gut.

-- AI that helps you review, not decides for you.
+• AI that helps you review, not decides for you.
 Summaries, match scores with reasoning, and highlight reels that speed triage.
 Every score should be explainable so you can evaluate the AI's work yourself.

-- One link you control.
+• One link you control.
 Distribute the same link across Indeed, your ATS, email, SMS, and your careers page.
 If the tool requires a different setup per channel, it's going to slow you down.

-- ATS integration.
+• ATS integration.
 Auto-send the link when a candidate hits a specific stage, write results back to the candidate record, and sync disposition status.
 Confirm the full loop works for your specific ATS before committing.

-- Setup speed.
+• Setup speed.
 You should be live with real candidates in under 15 minutes.
 If the tool requires an implementation project, it's built for a different buyer.

-Truffle checks all of these — $99/month, one link, AI-generated interviews from your job description, transcripts, summaries, match scores with reasoning, and Candidate Shorts highlight reels.
-But whatever you choose, the above criteria are what matter.
+It checks all of these: one link, AI-generated interviews from your position description, AI-resistant assessments (Personality, SJT, Environment Fit), transcripts, summaries, match scores with reasoning, and Candidate Shorts highlight reels.